o-biotech/public-web-docs/docs/tutorials/cyton-biosensing-board.md

 Now that we have the board set up, we need to download and install the data streaming application to your Windows PC.

-1. Download the “.msi” file from the release page [here](https://github.com/o-biotech/openbiotech-iot-stream-brainflow/releases)
+1. Download the “.msi” file from the release page [here](https://github.com/o-biotech/openbiotech-iot-stream-brainflow/releases).

-2. Run the downloaded file, which should open up a wizard installer
+2. Run the downloaded file, which should open up a wizard installer.

-3. Complete step through of the installation wizard
+3. Complete step through of the installation wizard.

 ![Biotech Wizard Start Screen](https://www.fathym.com/iot/img/startscreen_biotech_wizard_installer.png)

 :::tip
 Certain firewalls/virus protection programs may attempt to block the download/install of the file.
-Be sure to make a firewall exception in order for the application to install/run
+Be sure to make a firewall exception in order for the application to install/run.
 :::

 ## Part 3 - Register with Fathym IoT Ensemble and Create a Device